ktrev123/Abshire_Portfolio/README.md

 </div>

-My name is Trevor Abshire, I am an ex-collegiate starting pitcher, currently serving as Assistant Director of Sport Performance and Lead Data Analyst at the University of California Davis.
+YESTMy name is Trevor Abshire, I am an ex-collegiate starting pitcher, currently serving as Assistant Director of Sport Performance and Lead Data Analyst at the University of California Davis.
 Combining my domain expertise in strength and conditioning, biomechanics, and proficiency in data analytics, I aim to optimize training protocols, identify performance patterns, and provide valuable insights to athletes and coaches to increase longevity and win championships!

 In this portfolio, I showcase some of my projects, skills, and qualifications, demonstrating my ability to extract valuable insights from data and drive positive outcomes.
 I am excited to collaborate, share knowledge, and contribute to the field of data analytics in the context of sports and performance optimization.